lizawilliamson050/notes/README.md

 One of the most important aspects of programming is problem-solving.
 When faced with a challenging problem, take a step back, analyze the issue, break it down into smaller components, then implement a solution.
 Practice critical thinking and creative problem solving to become an effective programmer.
  - 来自KnowYour
 MP

+# 2024-01-16
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+Always strive to write clean, readable, and maintainable code that solves the problem at hand without unnecessary complexity.
+Remember, you're not just writing code for today's requirements; you're writing it for tomorrow's understanding and adaptability."

+In practical terms, this could mean choosing straightforward algorithms over convoluted ones, breaking down complex functions into smaller, manageable pieces (modularity), commenting your code effectively, and following established coding standards and best practices.
+It's about being deliberate and thoughtful in your work, as every line of code has a maintenance cost over its lifetime.